uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 * **Site Speed Report** makes it easy to track pagespeed insights and loading times for your website and get the information you need to improve user experience and your SEO rankings.

+* **Landing Page Report** instantly shows you which pages need to be optimized to increase engagement and help you make more money without needing to log into Google Analytics.

+* **Source and Medium Report** gives you an easy view of Google Analytics UTM tracking to see where you traffic comes from.

+* **Technology Report** shows you which devices and browsers visit your website, so you can optimize for each visitor.

+* **Campaign Report** easily unlocks all of your Google Analytics UTM tracking to show you how effective your marketing efforts have been.

+* **Pages Report** shows you which pages are most poplular on your website, and shows impressive metrics like bounce rate, engaged sessions to help you optimize.

+* **Coupon Report** showcases your coupon usage, and shows important metrics like average order value and revenue.

+* **Funnel Report** visually shows you how many people view items in your store, add to cart, and make a purchase.
+You can easily breakdown the funnel and conversion report into channel, and customize your dates for in depth analysis.

 Our custom Google Analytics Dashboard reports are based on over 12+ years of online business experience.
 We built MonsterInsights to be the Google Analytics plugin that we wish we had.

 We currently use MonsterInsights on all our portfolio companies which include both media sites generating tens of millions of pageviews and eCommerce sites generating millions in sales.